alfredorojas766/tidydata/README.md

 The identifier from the activities was assigned to the activity_id in one of the sets to being able of properly name them.

-once this was done a data extract with standard deviation and means was created
+The features file was added as the column names of the time frequency variables

+Once this was done the columns that contained the means and std were selected

+The variable names were treated in order to be descriptive and understandable

 in addition a final tidy data set is the output of the script in which grouped data by subject and type of activity with their correspondent mean values can was obtained.

-The variable names were created in a way in which the name of the measure goes first and the the last part will be the correspondent number
+The variable names were created in a way in which the name of the measure goes first and the the last part will be the correspondent type of measure and axis or magnitude

 activity_id : activities identifier goes from 1 to 6